calebephrem/unique-custom-id/README.md

 - 🪶 **Lightweight** — Less than 50kb!
 - 🧠 **Simple** — Just call a single function and boom 💥: instant ID!
 - 🔐 **Secure** — Fresh, unique IDs every. single. time.
-- 🌀 **CLI** — spin up IDs faster than you can blink
+- 🌀 **CLI** — spin up IDs faster than you can blink!

 ## 🧬 What’s Under the Hood?

-UCID runs independently without any [dependencies](https://www.npmjs.com/package/unique-custom-id?activeTab=dependencies) — just pure JavaScript magic ✨.
-It uses Fisher-Yates Shuffle, Crypto etc.
+UCID runs independently [without any dependencies](https://www.npmjs.com/package/unique-custom-id?activeTab=dependencies) — just pure JavaScript magic ✨.

 **If you use the default options, even if you generate 1 BILLION IDs PER SECOND, you'd need hundreds of millions of years to have a meaningful chance of a collision**.
 Sounds unbelievable?
 Let’s do the math: